- 0 Comments

 For starters, attorneys can substantially reduce travel costs and enjoy significant cost savings by conducting a deposition remotely from the comfort of a laptop, desktop, or even a mobile device.
 The low-cost solution and remote location flexibility makes deposition web conferencing especially attractive for small or solo law firms that may not have the budget for a room-based video system.

 Best of all, results don’t need to be compromised.
 If anything, law firm efficiency can even improve since attorneys save time by conducting the deposition remotely.
-Web conferencing has advanced to the point that video quality is more than acceptable for legal proceedings.
+Web conferencing has advanced to the point that video quality is generally more than acceptable for legal proceedings.

 It is also worth noting that web conferencing provides far greater ease of use.
 Web conferencing requires no dedicated equipment and can be supported by a wide range of tablets, phones, laptops, and desktops.
-These features make web conferencing easier to use, once all these factors are taken into consideration.